-The following information is excerpted from the North Dakota Century Code, Title 54, Chapter 54-02, Section 54-02-16.
+The following information was excerpted from the North Dakota Century Code, Title 54, Chapter 54-02, Section 54-02-16.

-Title 54 - State Government.
+Title 54 - State Government

 A Brief History of Square and Round Dancing: by Herb Egender.

-Square Dancing: The Historical Geography of an American Folk Custom: Richard M. MacKinnon, Allan Hancock College, Santa Maria, California.
+Square Dancing: The Historical Geography of an American Folk Custom: by Richard M. MacKinnon, Allan Hancock College, Santa Maria, California.